 It’s almost like checking Gmail or Yahoo but this time, with a little twist.

 The First option:

 3a.
 In Email Account section, scroll down to the sub-section Account @ Domain where the new email address created is positioned.

 3b.
-In far right end, you’ll see the “More” button.
+In the far-right end, you’ll see the “More” button.

-Click it and drop down menu with (Access Webmail, Configure Email Client and etc.) will appear.
+Click it and a drop-down menu with (Access Webmail, Configure Email Client and etc.) will appear.

 3c.
 Click “Access Webmail” and the web page to access your inbox will emerge.

 3d.
 There are 3 email platforms: horde, roundcube, & SquirrelMail.